-To apply for any of the four positions or for more information, please email: secretary@grovefarm.org
+To apply or for more information, please email: secretary@grovefarm.org

 Waioli Mission House